GLBRC/auto_murcis/README.md

     `bash run_auto_murcis.sh -f seq_file.txt -t target_file.txt -c color_file.txt`

     This command will start the auto_murcis Docker container, copy the files needed, and process the pipeline.
-After the pipeline is ended, the output will be copied back to the same directory and the Docker container will be stopped and removed.
+After the pipeline is ended, the output will be copied back to the same directory.

+4)  Stop the Docker container:

+    `docker container stop auto_murcis`

+5)  Delete the Docker container so you can re-run the pipeline without errors:

+    `docker rm auto_murcis`

 ### Required input files for the pipeline